bluecats/bluecats-scratchingpost-android/README.md

 }
 ```

 You can also make an explicit call to requestStateForSites to trigger any onDidEnterSite, onDidExitSite or onDidUpdateNearbySites events that might have occurred from within the background.
-This is automatically called with the didEnterForeground method.
+This is called by default within the didEnterForeground method.

 ``` java
 @Override